walle/gas/README.md

 This lists the authors that are set up in the ~/.gas/gas.users file.

-You can import your current user by giving it a nickname
+You can import your current user by giving it a PROFILE

     $ gas import current_user